aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 	- Teleport as soon as the sword appears equipped to you
 - Walk into the Wizard's circle and beat Delrith
   - Drink 2 wines, then flinch
-- Enter the incantation, and be sure to turn of prayer before you do so.
+- Enter the incantation, and be sure to turn off prayer before you do so.
     - If prayer is left on it can bug the ending when your prayer runs out.
 - Chronicle teleport to and enter the Champion's Guild.